voidzer0-development/voidzer0-development/README.md

 # 💫 About Me:
-DevOps Engineer by day and gamehacker by night.<br>I work on object detection using SSD300 and YOLO with PyTorch and TensorRT.<br>Cybersecurity and reverse engineering fanatic.<br>
+Lead Software Engineer by day and gamehacker by night.<br>Cybersecurity and reverse engineering fanatic.<br>

 # 💻 Tech Stack: